Aaron's First Day on the Job Goes Absolutely Nuclear — Modern Paraphrase | nocap.bible

 The People's Offering 🐐

 Three offerings stacked on top of each other for the people: sin offering, burnt offering, grain offering.
 Each one doing something different — dealing with sin, expressing devotion, and giving thanks.
-The priest wasn't just going through motions.
+The wasn't just going through motions.
 Every offering was building toward the moment God promised to show up.

 The Peace Offerings 🕊️

 The fat pieces — from the ox and the ram, the fat tail, the covering over the entrails, the kidneys, the long lobe of the liver — all of it got placed on the breasts, and Aaron burned the fat on the altar.
 But the breasts and the right thigh?
-He waved those as a wave offering before the Lord, exactly as Moses commanded.
+He waved those as a before the Lord, exactly as commanded.

 (Quick context: peace offerings were the one type of sacrifice where the people actually got to eat some of it afterward.
 It was basically a communal meal with God — the fat goes to God on the altar, portions go to the , and the rest goes back to the worshipers.
 Think of it as sitting down at the table with God Himself.)
-That's elite-level fellowship right there.
+That's elite-level right there.

 God Shows Up and It's Not Mid ⚡